-- (a) To have access to and regularly monitor the Joint Convention's secure and restricted database ("the Convention secure website"), together with the right to upload national documents, questions, and answers; - (b) To disseminate, nationally, information promulgated on the Convention secure web site; - (c) To facilitate progress on issues related to the Convention in their own Member State; - (d) To act as contact for the Country Group Co-ordinator prior to each Review Meeting; and - (e) To consider participating in the one-day meeting of incoming and outgoing Officers of the Joint Convention.
+- (a) To have access to and regularly monitor the Joint Convention secure website, together with the right to upload national documents, questions, and answers; - (b) To ensure that questions posed on National Reports of other Contracting Parties and responses to questions posed or comments raised on their National Reports are complete and uploaded in a timely manner. - (c) To facilitate progress on issues related to the Convention in their own Contracting Party; - (d) To act as contact for the Country Group Co-ordinator prior to each Review Meeting; and - (e) To consider participating in the one-day meeting of incoming and outgoing Officers of the Joint Convention.